Ramonmelod/parking-control/README.md

 psql --host=localhost --username=postgres --port=5432 -d parking_control_db
 ```

-- You can make a post in the endpoint `http://localhost:8080/parking-spot`.
-If you wish use the followings Jsons:
+- You can make a post in the endpoint `http://localhost:8080/parking-spot`,using a request body like the ones below:

 ```json
 {